 However, you can still accomplish great things with remote brainstorming.
 While it will look different, you can still get the same creative results.

-Clearly state the purpose of brainstorming.
+Clearly state the purpose for brainstorming.

 What is the reason for bringing people together for a virtual brainstorm?
 While it may seem crystal clear to you, it is easy for different assumptions and expectations to develop when your team members work remotely.
 It helps to make sure everyone is on the same page and knows what is trying to be accomplished in the session.
 Be sure to consider the individuals you want to include in the brainstorm.
 Remember, you get the best results with a diverse group.
 That is because brainstorming is all about combining knowledge and skills.